 Support for informal care

-The help and care a person with disabilities needs can be arranged using informal care.
+The assistance and care needed by people with disabilities can be arranged through informal care.

-People with severe hearing, hearing and sight, and speech disabilities are entitled to receive free interpretation services.
+People with severe hearing impairments, visual and hearing impairments and speech impairments are entitled to a free interpretation service.